openharmony/accesscontrol_accesscontrol_cangjie_wrapper/README.md

 - checkAccessToken: accesscontrol_cangjie_wrapper provides permission verification and management capabilities for applications.
 Developers can use checkAccessToken to check whether an application has been authorized.
 - Cangjie Accesscontrol FFI interface: Based on cross-language interoperability via C interfaces to implement accesscontrol Cangjie API.
 - access_token: It is responsible for providing basic functions of application access control, and encapsulates C interfaces to provide interoperability for Cangjie.
+- ability_cangjie_wrapper: Provides UIAbilityContext to request user authorization in a dialog box.
+- hiviewdfx_cangjie_wrapper: Provides a logging system that allows applications/services to output log content according to specified levels, identifiers, and format strings.
+- Cangjie Interop API Public Repository: Provides definitions for APILevel and BusinessException classes.

 ## Directory Structure